 Osteoarthritis or simply OA is a condition where the wear and tear of joints happens and is the most common type of arthritis.
 It is a degenerative disorder that is associated with cartilage breakdown in joints.
-The OA can occur in any joint/s in body though mostly occurs in the weight-bearing joints of the body like hips, knees, and spine.
+The OA can occur in any joint/s in the body though mostly occurs in the weight-bearing joints of the body like hips, knees, and spine.
 OA can also affect the neck, fingers, thumb, and large toe.
-OA can affect the other joints with previous injury or underlying cartilage disorder.
+OA can affect the other joints with a previous injury or underlying cartilage disorder.

-Ayurvedic Description Of Osteoarthritis :
+Ayurvedic Description Of Osteoarthritis

 ‘Sandhigata Vata’ is what Osteoarthritis has been referred to in Ayurvedic texts.
 In Sandhigata Vata, there is the invasion of Vata in the joints of the body.
 This aggravated and localized Vata in the joints produces pain, restricted movements and swelling.
 On getting lodged in the joints of the body, Vata in relation to affecting the joints (Sandhi) causes Sandhigata Vata.
 As the name suggests, the Sandhigata Vata is made up of two words- Sandhi and Vata, which tells that Vata affects the joints of the body.
 The degree and severity of the disease increases and decreases with the season, dietary habits that cause aggravation of Vata.
 In Sandhigata Vata, there is a depletion of Asthi and other dhatus.

 - Burning sensation in the nearby muscles and tendons

 - Crepitus in affected joints

 Causes and Risk Factors

 Obese people are more prone to getting OA, as the joints do not stay in a condition to support the body weight.
 The extra weight causes the cartilage to break down that cushions the joints.